GreenBeanGravy/GUIa11y/README.md

 ```
 py GUIa11y.py
 ```
-### Editor
-An editor is provided that allows speedy editing of the config.json file, though it is not accessible yet.
-The script outputs to NVDA, but also works even if no screen reader is open.
-The Editor provides its own GUI for editing the config.json file faster.
-You can can add, edit, or remove sections and elements using the Editor, or by directly modifying the config.json file.

 ## Configuration
 The config.json file is used to store information in the form of sections and elements.
 The config.json file contains an array of sections, each with a name and an array of elements.